autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 - **Improved performance of avoidance target selection**

   - Essentially, avoidance targets are judged based on whether they are static objects or not.
 For example, a vehicle waiting at a traffic light should not be avoided because we know that it will start moving in the future.
-However this decision cannot be made in the current Autoware due to the lack of the perception functions.
+However this decision cannot be made in the current Autoware due to the lack of perception functions.
 Therefore, the current avoidance module limits the avoidance target to vehicles parked on the shoulder of the road, and executes avoidance only for vehicles that are stopped away from the center of the lane.
 However, this logic cannot avoid a vehicle that has broken down and is stopped in the center of the lane, which should be recognized as a static object by the perception module.
 There is room for improvement in the performance of this decision.

 - **Resampling path**
   - Now the rough resolution resampling is processed to the output path in order to reduce the computational cost for the later modules.
-This resolution is set to a uniformly large value (e.g. `5m`), but small resolution should be applied for complex paths.
+This resolution is set to a uniformly large value (e.g. `5m`), but a small resolution should be applied for complex paths.

 ## Debug

 ### Show `RCLCPP_DEBUG` on console

-All of debug messages are logged in following namespaces.
+All debug messages are logged in the following namespaces.

 - `planning.scenario_planning.lane_driving.behavior_planning.behavior_path_planner.static_obstacle_avoidance` or,
 - `planning.scenario_planning.lane_driving.behavior_planning.behavior_path_planner.static_obstacle_avoidance.utils`

-User can see debug information by following command.
+User can see debug information with the following command.

 ```bash
 ros2 service call /planning/scenario_planning/lane_driving/behavior_planning/behavior_path_planner/config_logger logging_demo/srv/ConfigLogger "{logger_name: 'planning.scenario_planning.lane_driving.behavior_planning.behavior_path_planner.static_obstacle_avoidance', level: DEBUG}"